MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 |SAML  <br/> |WS-Federation 1.1 compatible Identity Provider  <br/> |On-premises, SharePoint in Microsoft 365, hybrid-based scenarios  <br/> |Active Authentication(IDCRL)  <br/> |No  <br/> |Yes  <br/> |

 > [!NOTE]
-> In order for mobile devices to communicate with SharePoint servers, Internet Protocol Security (IPSec) must be disabled on the servers.
+> For mobile devices to communicate with SharePoint servers, Internet Protocol Security (IPSec) must be disabled on the servers.
 The reason this must be done is that mobile devices are not domain-joined.

 ### Authentication for the SharePoint Newsfeed App
 <a name="News"> </a>